Robinyo/serendipity/docs/developer/quick-start-guide.md

 ng build serendipity-components && \
 ng build auth && \
 ng build auth-oidc && \
-ng build auth-auth0 && \
-ng build auth-okta && \
 ng build dashboard-widgets && \
 ng build dashboard && \
 ng build dynamic-forms && \
-ng build auth-local && \
 ng build flowable && \
 ng build sales

 ng serve --proxy-config=proxy.conf.json --open
 ```

-The ng serve command launches the server, watches your files, and rebuilds the app as you make changes to those files.
+The `ng serve` command launches the server, watches your files, and rebuilds the app as you make changes to those files.

 Using the --open (or just -o) option will open your browser on `http://localhost:4200/`